SchiavoAnto/homp-ultimate/README.md

 - `CTRL-ALT-SHIFT-B`: Previous song in collection
 - `CTRL-ALT-SHIFT-R`: Toggle Repeat
 - `CTRL-ALT-SHIFT-S`: Toggle Shuffle
-- `CTRL-ALT-SHIFT-UP`: Volume up by 2% (will be customizable)
+- `CTRL-ALT-SHIFT-UP`: Volume up by 2% (the amount will be customizable)
-- `CTRL-ALT-SHIFT-DOWN`: Volume down by 2% (will be customizable)
+- `CTRL-ALT-SHIFT-DOWN`: Volume down by 2% (the amount will be customizable)

 These shortcuts work even with HOMP running in the background.
-They are currently not customizable, but it is a planned feature that will come in the future.

 ## Running HOMP